 Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

-Can you fit the tangram pieces into the outline of these rabbits?
+Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?
+Can you fit the tangram pieces into the outline of this shape.
+How would you describe it?

-Can you fit the tangram pieces into the outline of this plaque design?
+Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?

 Can you fit the tangram pieces into the outlines of these people?